 The Steering Group will require funding in order to operate.
 It should be funded at least in part from NSTIC seed funding – it is very likely that fees for membership will preclude representation of the most vulnerable stakeholder group: citizens.
 One of the values of using an established group as a host for the Steering Group is that start-up costs should be lower.

 Fees, if they are put into place at all in later phases, should be structured so that the Steering Group does not discriminate against organizations based on size.
 Many organizations use tiered pricing in order to make participation open and the Steering Group should make it a policy to achieve this goal.

-The Steering group should not require any participant to submit a fee for providing their own service.
-Not only might a fee dissuade participation but it could also enable “lobbying” activities…. (he who contributes the most money wins,)
+Participation in the Steering Group should not be “sold” to those willing to make the largest financial contribution to the process.

 3.5.
 Other than fees, are there other means to maintain a governance body in the long term?
 If possible, please give examples of existing structures and their positive and negative attributes.

 KI NDG’s response: